 Proton solubility.
 In addition to tracking the position of water molecules, we tracked the position of protons to determine their solubility in the pore centers.
-Previous studies from Mei, Rousseau, Lercher, and coworkers have shown that proton solubility depends on the number of coadsorbed waters. ^{63,64} Since we cannot a priori label protons in our system due to proton-shuttling events, we calculated proton identities dynamically over the simulation.
-To do this, we generated neighbor lists for each oxygen and hydrogen atom excluding framework oxygens.
-The protons were determined by pairing hydrogen atoms with oxygen atoms based on neighbor lists and then determining which hydrogens were weakly bound.
-These hydrogens were then labeled in that frame as a proton.
+Previous studies from Mei, Rousseau, Lercher, and coworkers have shown that proton solubility depends on the number of coadsorbed waters.
+Since we cannot a priori label protons in our system due to proton shuttling events, we calculated proton identities dynamically over the simulation.
+To do this, we generated neighbor lists for each oxygen and hydrogen atom excluding framework oxygens at each simulation step.
+The proton identity was then determined at each frame of the simulation by pairing hydrogens with oxygens based on the neighbor lists, and then determining which hydrogens had the largest H-O distance.
+These hydrogens were then labeled as a proton in that frame.